 He has also worked with the provincial and federal speakers’ offices to enhance the understanding of parliamentary democracy in the classroom.
 Larry facilitated at annual parliamentary institutes for teachers in Regina and Ottawa where teachers gained first-hand knowledge about our democratic process.
 After using the FAST resources in his classroom Larry is most pleased to take over the role of Program Coordinator for the Manitoba and Saskatchewan region.
 (David Katzman has retired.)

 Tel: (902) 441-8382

-Amanda Reddick, the newest FAST team member who began in 2015, is a well-known mediator and facilitator in Atlantic Canada.
+Amanda Reddick is a well-known mediator and facilitator in Atlantic Canada.
 She is a graduate in Peace and Conflict Studies/Religious Studies from Mount Saint Vincent University in Halifax.
 Amanda lived in Toronto for 10 years and moved back to the Atlantic in 1994.
 She currently lives in Dartmouth, Nova Scotia where she has two children.
 Her areas of facilitation and consultation range from anti-racism, comprehensive organizational inclusiveness initiatives, diversity, equity and inclusion, dialogue for peaceful change as it has to do with issues of social justice, racial inequity and historical understanding (the latter has been specifically for the Nova Scotia Black and Mi’Kmaq context).
 Amanda is an internationally certified mediator through Dialogue for Peaceful Change (DPC).